The shift to remote learning in response to the COVID-19 pandemic has driven sales of tablets and Chromebooks to record highs.

 A total of 1.1 million units were destined for the education sector alone – the highest volume ever recorded by the sector.
 Attempts to keep kids in education while schools remain closed against COVID-19 have seen unprecedented rollouts of home-learning equipment.

-The UK's Get Help with Technology programme, for example, aims towith laptops, tablets and internet connectivity so they can participate in remote education.
+The UK’s Get Help with Technology programme, for example, aims to equip some 1.3 million disadvantaged school children with laptops, tablets and internet connectivity so they can participate in remote education.

 Similar online schooling and digitalization efforts are underway across EMEA, including Germany, Romania, Kazakhstan, Turkey, and South Africa.